 Available with velvet or satin drapery.
 Solid timber, domed lid casket with timber extension bar handles.

 Solid Tasmanian Blackwood casket.
-Solid Tasmanian Blackwood extension bar handles on the Sides and ends of casket to enhance the quality of the finish.
+Solid Tasmanian Blackwood extension bar handles on the Sides and ends of the casket to enhance the quality of the finish.
 This casket is trimmed in superbly pleated white satin drapery and has a rubber mattress.

 Solid timber dome lid, carved sides, quality white satin drapery